 “Mom, I’m cold."
 I said in a shivering voice, "Can you just come and get me?"

-It was a brilliant.
+It was a brilliant ploy.
 Moms can’t stand to think of their children suffering; it’s something instinctive… like lying is for kids.
 “I’ll be right there” she replies.
-As I waited, I began to build my story around Jimmy’s disappearance.
-I was going to say Jimmy must have went someplace to get money.
+As I waited, I began to rebuild my story around Jimmy’s disappearance.
+He went someplace to get money.
 Okay, that was it.

 My mom arrives 20 minutes later.
 “Then where is he?” she asks, “Why don't you wait for him at the store?”
 My brilliant story was unraveling.
 “I don’t know” I kept saying, “I think he forgot me.”
 The fact that Jimmy was occasionally absent minded like most geniuses, the zaniness exhausted my mother and she stopped asking questions.
 We headed for home.
 The silence was comforting, and short lived.

 “Okay, I see Jim here walking along the road”, says my Mom.